 In New York, a bicyclist struck in an accident with a motor vehicle is entitled to no-fault benefits from the vehicle that struck you, regardless of fault.
 That includes up to $50,000 of coverage for medical and lost wages.
 In some situations, a motor vehicle may have supplemental coverage over and above that amount, however, in most occasions, the limit and maximum available for medical and wages are $50,000.
 New York injury law also provides the victim the right to damages including pain and suffering and wrongful death benefits.

 Our firm has helped many cyclists and their families secure financial recompense after they have suffered a serious injury or wrongful death, including a recent $1.5 Million settlement for the family of a teacher struck by a NYPD van while crossing the street and a $500K settlement for a cyclist struck by a SUV on their way to work.
 Raphaelson and Levine have the resources and the experience to ensure that our clients are recovering the maximum amount allowed under the law.

-Raphaelson & Levine law firm fights hard for the victims, families, and loved ones of those we represent and understand the difficulties they face after an accident.
-If you’ve been injured in a Citi Bike accident, we invite you to contact our law firm today for a free consultation.
-For more information about your rights after a bicycle accident, give our office a call 212-268-3222.
+We fight hard for the victims, families and loved ones of those we represent and understand the difficulties they face after an accident.
+If you've been injured in a Citi Bike accident, we invite you to contact Raphaelson & Levine today 212-268-3222 for a free consultation.
+For more information about your rights after a bicycle accident, click here.